danwing/metadata/draft-rw-sconepro-flow-metadata.md

 This metadata indicates discard preference for unreliable traffic and reliable traffic, as detailed below.

 ### Unreliable Traffic

+Packets are marked with 'prefer-keep' set to either true or false.
+When set to true, it indicates a preference to keep the packet.
+Conversely, when set to false, it signals that the packet may be subject to discard based on a reactive policy.

 Many flows contain a mix of important packets and less-important packets, but applications seldom signal that difference themselves let alone signal the difference to the network.